Platform status endpoints

 Workflow verdict thresholds

-The Workflows panel compares currently stalled workflows with the completed-workflow count from the trailing 24-hour window.
-If DALP cannot determine the completed-workflow count, the panel returns no_data instead of guessing.
+The Workflows panel compares currently stalled workflows against the completed-workflow count from the trailing 24-hour window.
+When DALP cannot determine the completed count, the panel returns no_data.
+This matters because zero stalled workflows and an unknown completed count are different states: the first is clean, the second is inconclusive.

 | Workflow observation | Verdict rule |